You don’t need to hire a professional to paint your kitchen cabinets! With the right tools, anyone can accomplish this task with ease.

 4. Install the Hardware and Cabinets

-Once the cabinets are dried and everything looks good, you are ready to reinstall the hardware.
-Hopefully, you followed the instruction to label everything carefully which makes this task much easier.
+Once the cabinets are dry completely and everything looks good, you are ready to reinstall the new hardware.
+Hopefully, you followed the manufacturer's instructions to label everything carefully which makes this task much easier.

 All that’s left is to hang the cabinets and enjoy your hard work.

-Spray painting your kitchen cabinets isn’t a difficult task.
-There some things you can do to make the project more enjoyable and easy, though.
+Spray painting process of cabinets isn’t a difficult task.
+There some things you can do to make the painting projects more enjoyable and easy, though.

 Kitchen Cabinet Painting FAQs